peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 A path whose shape is contained in only one of the two paths.
 (Type: <a href="H3DU.GraphicsPath.md">H3DU.GraphicsPath</a>)

+ <a name='H3DU.GraphicsPath_H3DU.GraphicsPath_arcShape'></a>
+### H3DU.GraphicsPath#arcShape(cx, cy, w, h, start, sweep, type)

+Adds path segments to this path that form an arc running along an axis-aligned ellipse, or a shape based on that arc and ellipse, given the ellipse's center and dimensions, start angle, and sweep angle.

+To use this method, you must include the script "extras/pathshapes.js";
+this is in addition to "extras/path.js".
+Example:

+    <script type="text/javascript" src="extras/path.js"></script>
+    <script type="text/javascript" src="extras/pathshapes.js"></script>

+#### Parameters

+* `cx` (Type: Number)<br>
+    X coordinate of the ellipse's center.
+* `cy` (Type: Number)<br>
+    Y coordinate of the ellipse's center.
+* `w` (Type: Number)<br>
+    Width of the ellipse's bounding box.
+* `h` (Type: Number)<br>
+    Height of the ellipse's bounding box.
+* `start` (Type: Number)<br>
+    Starting angle of the arc, in degrees.
+0 means the positive X axis, 90 means the positive Y axis, 180 means the negative X axis, and 270 means the negative Y axis.
+* `sweep` (Type: Number)<br>
+    Length of the arc in degrees.
+Can be positive or negative.
+Can be greater than 360 or less than -360, in which case the arc will wrap around the ellipse multiple times.
+Assuming the coordinate system's X axis points right and the Y axis down, positive angles run clockwise and negative angles counterclockwise.
+* `type` (Type: Number)<br>
+    Type of arc to append to the path.
+If 0, will append an unclosed arc.
+If 1, will append an elliptical segment to the path (the arc and a line segment connecting its ends).
+If 2, will append a "pie slice" to the path (the arc and two line segments connecting each end of the arc to the ellipse's center).

+#### Return Value

+This object.
+If "w" or "h" is 0, no path segments will be appended.
+(Type: <a href="H3DU.GraphicsPath.md">H3DU.GraphicsPath</a>)

  <a name='H3DU.GraphicsPath_H3DU.GraphicsPath_arcShapeForBox'></a>
 ### H3DU.GraphicsPath#arcShapeForBox(x, y, w, h, start, sweep, type)